absolunet/docs-node-ioc/src/docs/03_first-steps/04_create-a-service/en.md

 Let's tackle our first method, `getAll`, which should return an array of todos, as described above.

-But, before implementing it, we need to store the todos somewhere.
+Before implementing it, we need to store the todos somewhere.
-And the `config` repository was just for testing...
+The `config` repository was just for demonstration...
 It is not its purpose, so we should not use it anymore.

 In fact, we just need a repository to store them.